snek5000/snek5000/README.md

 With a Snek5000-Fluidsim solver, it becomes very easy to

-- launch/restart simulations with Python scripts
+- launch/restart simulations with Python scripts,
-- load simulations, read the associated parameters/data and produce nice figures/movies
+- load simulations, read the associated parameters/data and produce nice figures/movies.

-Snek5000 can be seen as a workflow manager for Nek5000 or a thin Python wrapper around Nek5000.
+Snek5000 can be seen as a workflow manager for Nek5000 or a Python wrapper around Nek5000.
 It uses Nek5000 on the background and is thus NOT a rewrite of Nek5000!